What Can You Not Do While On The FMLA| Full Guide?

 To ensure you completely comprehend the procedure, inquire with your employer about this unusual situation before taking your FMLA absence.

 It’s crucial to remember that when you return from an FMLA leave, your employer must offer you a position.
 It must not be your previous one.
-According to the FMLA standards, the employee must be provided a chance comparable to their prior employment, particularly in terms of pay, benefits, and other aspects.

 In clear terms, if you return from an FMLA leave from a management position, you should be allowed to take on another management position.